peter-hinch/advent-of-js-2022-day-01-pomodoro-timer/README.md

 The requirements for functionality can be viewed in the [README.md](./STARTER-FILES/README.md) included with the starter files.

+## Additional functionality

+While building I have considered the following as possible additions to functionality:

+- [ ] 'Pause' and 'Reset' buttons to replace 'Stop' button.
+- [ ] An additional setting for a rest duration between countdowns.

 Please feel free to check out my other Advent of JS repos:

 - Day 1 - Pomodoro Timer